MaterializeInc/materialize/doc/user/content/sql/drop-materialized-view.md

 ---
 title: "DROP MATERIALIZED VIEW"
-description: "`DROP MATERIALIZED VIEW` removes a materialized view from your Materialize instances."
+description: "`DROP MATERIALIZED VIEW` removes a materialized view from Materialize."
 menu:
   main:
     parent: commands
 ---

-`DROP MATERIALIZED VIEW` removes a materialized view from your Materialize instances.
+`DROP MATERIALIZED VIEW` removes a materialized view from Materialize.
+If there are other views depending on the materialized view, you must explicitly drop them first, or use the `CASCADE` option.

-## Conceptual framework

-Materialize maintains materialized views after you create them.
-If you no longer need the materialized view, you can remove it.

-Because materialized views rely on receiving data from sources, you must drop all materialized views that rely on a source before you can [drop the source](../drop-source) itself.
-You can achieve this easily using **DROP SOURCE...CASCADE**.

 ## Syntax